Neck pain or frequent tension?

 Rebalancing – mindful fascia massage therapy

-The appropriate therapy for neck pain generally depends on the cause.
-Heat applications such as mud, red light, etc. can alleviate the symptoms, but above all, gentle massages and loosening the fascia structures often provide the most effective relief.
+The appropriate treatment for neck pain generally depends on the specific cause.
+Heat applications such as fango, red light, etc. can alleviate the symptoms, but gentle massages and loosening the fascia structures are often the most effective forms of relief.

-Rebalancing fascia therapy is a gentle massage method for releasing fascia and muscle tension.
-Alongside reflexology, this is the method I use most often to provide my clients with relief.
+Rebalancing fascial therapy is a gentle massage method for releasing fascial and muscular tension.
+Alongside reflexology, this is the method I use most frequently to provide relief for my clients.

-Of course, painkillers or anti-inflammatory drugs are sometimes quickly resorted to, but this is more of a symptom treatment than a cause treatment, especially in the case of tension caused by stress and incorrect positioning.
-It always pays to work with your doctor and body therapist to find the cause before the symptoms become chronic and then more difficult to treat.
+Of course, painkillers or anti-inflammatory drugs are sometimes used as a quick fix, but this tends to treat the symptoms rather than the cause, especially in cases of tension caused by stress and incorrect posture.
+It always pays to work with your doctor and physical therapist to investigate the cause before the symptoms become chronic and more difficult to treat.

-Important: If symptoms persist for longer than 3 months and remain untreated, they often develop into chronic symptoms that can only be treated with a great deal of effort, time and patience.
-So don't wait too long to arrange initial measures such as treatment.
+Important: If symptoms persist for longer than 3 months and remain untreated, they often develop into chronic conditions that require a great deal of effort, time, and patience to treat.
+So don't wait too long before taking initial steps such as arranging treatment.

 - Are you lying correctly?

--> Here, the pillow and possibly also your mattress should be checked
+–> Here, it is particularly important to check your pillow and possibly also your mattress.

 Tips:

-In many furniture stores and mattress stores, you can get advice and often even try out a pillow.
+Many furniture stores and mattress shops offer advice and often allow you to try out their products.

-When it comes to pillows, I recommend investing in a good orthopaedic neck pillow.
-From personal experience and as a body therapist, I swear by the CLASSIC and DELUXE orthopaedic neck pillows from the Swiss company Witschi, for example.
-I have been sleeping perfectly on this model for over 20 years.
-Of course, I'm on my third, because pillows, like mattresses, should be replaced after a few years.
+When it comes to pillows, I recommend investing in a good orthopedic neck pillow.
+From personal experience and as a physical therapist, I swear by the CLASSIC and DELUXE orthopedic neck pillows from the Swiss company Witschi.
+I have been sleeping very well on this model for over 20 years.
+Of course, I am already on my third one, because pillows, like mattresses, should be replaced after a few years.

 - Are you sitting correctly?

--> An upright posture is the be-all and end-all.
-Adjust your seat and table height so that your elbows are at right angles to the table in an upright position.
-When working at a computer, the upper edge of the screen should be at eyebrow height.
+–> An upright posture is essential.
+Adjust the height of your chair and desk so that your elbows are at a right angle on the desk when you are sitting upright.
+When working at a computer, the top of the screen should be at eyebrow height.

 Tips: